 "The world as it presents itself to us has become more complex. (...)
 The digitalization of all areas of life has played a not to be underestimated part in all this.
 The tools it creates are used by people today as a matter of course.
 And we are now faced with the epochal task of investigating the numerous new connections between the digital and analog worlds, i. e. digitality: phenomenologically, sociologically, philosophically, technically and – as a core discipline of the Academy – artistically."

 The Academy for Theater and Digitality was founded in 2019 by the former artistic director of Schauspiel Dortmund, Kay Voges.
 Its goal is to accompany the theater and the theater professions into a future that will be increasingly shaped by digital technologies.

 Bnaya Halperin-Kaddari and Kerstin Ergenzinger: Common Ground: Sounding out arctic warming.

 The issue of the climate crisis is so vast and complex that its urgency is often difficult to grasp.
-The Arctic is currently warming at an unprecedented rate, and terrestrial Arctic landscapes are changing rapidly according to this trend.
-In the "Common Ground" project, research data from the Arctic will be made audible using sonification techniques and experienced in the context of a performance.
-The sonified data will be heard through specially created sound bodies and instruments in a walk-in room installation and can be manipulated through interference with the spectators immersing in the sound space.
-The project will be realized together with Julia Boike from the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI).
+The Arctic is currently warming at an unprecedented rate and terrestrial Arctic landscapes are changing rapidly as a result.
+In the "Common Ground" project, research data from the Arctic was made audible using sonification techniques and brought to life as part of a performance.
+The artists made the sonified data audible in a walk-in installation using specially created sound bodies and instruments.
+Through interference, visitors were able to manipulate the sonified data by immersing themselves in the sound space.
+The project was realized together with Julia Boike from the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI).